anthier/NVDDownload/README.md

 python nvddownload -h
 ```

+## Support and Contributions

+There's no framework right now for contributions.
+Start a discussion or log an issue as needed.
+This will remain open-ended unless significant additions are made by the community.

 ## License

 See LICENSE file for this python script.
 Please respect the NVD API terms of service.